jumpserver/jumpserver/apps/accounts/demos/python/README.en.md

 {"status":"ok","sync_status":"success"}
 ```

-Return to the Client Access detail in JumpServer.
+Return to **Access configurations** in the credential policy detail.
 The instance should show **Agent online** and **Synced**.
-The Agent synchronizes every 30 seconds by default and synchronizes immediately at startup.
+The Agent synchronizes at startup, reacts immediately to credential events, and performs a low-frequency reconciliation as a disconnect fallback.

 ### Load and confirm the first credential